 The following are the comments I prepared for the roundtable “The Arts and Humanities Respond to the Anthropocene.”
 They follow in the line of critical thinking on the Anthropocene initiated by gatherings like the Anthropocene Project (see here, here, and here, and some of the posts at A(S)CENE) and journals like Environmental Humanities.
 As a cultural theorist, […]

 This is where you can find some of the most popular posts from the history of this blog, as well as some of my own favorite posts.
 I’ve also moved the most popular “tags” here, below, as least until I reintroduce a Tag Cloud that looks respectable (my server’s doesn’t).
 Popular Posts Avatar: Panthea v. […]

-Here is a thematic primer to some of the more substantive topics covered on this blog.
+Here is a thematic primer to some of the more theoretical/philosophical topics covered on this blog.
 Post-Constructivism & Speculative Realism Between Continental & environmental philosophy Eco-Marxism & the 4 Laws of Ecology Integralism & climate change Nonhuman Turn intro – first of 12 part series Non-Human Turn conclusion On animism, multinaturalism, & cosmopolitics Progress (toward […]

 With just enough distance to sense that I miss it already (in a brain-body hangover kind of way), but not enough for this to be taken too seriously, I offer some morning-after thoughts on the Nonhuman Turn conference.
 1. It was a tremendous gathering of forces, of people doing valuable work with ideas, with knowledge-building […]